PascalIcatt/podiumd-adapter-pvo/README.md

 3. In the development environment there is no authentication on calls to the Adapter.
 Any technically valid value for the API keys and id's in PodiumD Contact will do.

 # Installation in Kubernetes
+Ideally, you would set up the following in a CI/CD pipeline.
+If you were to install the adapter by hand, you can follow these steps:

 ## 1. Come up with values for the environment variables
 ```powershell
 # Specify the image tag to use. we will recommend one when we reach a stable version